While owning your own home is not the "American Dream" neither is living here.

 But of course, his kids, well-pampered, would never cut the umbilical from Dad and set out on their own.
 And as you might expect, they were all "problem kids" who had one reason or another why they could not get ahead in life - and be perpetually reliant on Dad.
 They did it because they could.

 On a smaller scale, many middle-class kids like the basement-bong-lair lifestyle, as they get to drive Mom's car (but never put gas in it or change the oil) and get all the free food they can eat.
 They pay no rent, pay no utility bills, and pay no property taxes.
+You can raid the refrigerator in the middle of the night and then leave a stack of dirty dishes in the sink for Mom to wash in the morning!

 It is a pretty sweet deal.
 You can work at a "Slacker" job for a half-a-day and spend your entire paycheck on concert tickets, beer, and pot.
 Why bother even trying harder that that?